franck-fourel/shio/README.md

 Check out `conf/default-config.json` for shio's configuration options and their defaults.
 You can override any of the defaults by creating a `config.json` file in the root directory of shio and specifying new values for the fields you want to override.

-Also, shio uses substack/seaport to communicate which agents are alive to the coordinators.
-You can override any property in the seaport registration config by adding a field to the agent object in the config.
+You can add new config interpolation properties by putting them in the "self" portion of the config.
+Everything added there on the agent processes will be available for interpolation.

 ## TODO